 For our buying guide, we chose software that integrates seamlessly with your processes, tracks your assets and their status, offers scheduling and auditing, and provides notifications to you and your staff to help with predictive maintenance.
-You won't find software here that limits your user base or that doesn't offer customer service when you need it.

 As long as you choose a CMMS that's web-based, you won't have to worry about cross-platform compatibility.
 However, if you need a server-based system for your enterprise-level business, it's a good idea to choose maintenance management software that supports all configurations, such as Hippo CMMS, so you have more choice in whether your staff uses Mac or Windows operating systems, or a combination of the two.

 Simple scheduling is available in most CMMS, but you may also benefit from a separate task management system.
 For those who manage several properties, you may want to look into property management software, which is designed specifically for your industry.
 Each application is easy to use and scalable, so you can choose a CMMS that you know your employees will be able to quickly get the hang of, and it grows as your company does.
-Learn more about how you can benefit with the addition of a CMMS in our articles on maintenance management software.

 Common Maintenance Management Software Questions & Answers

 FaciliWorks is a computerized maintenance management system you can install on servers, or you can use the cloud-based software.

 Hippo CMMS is a maintenance management system that is cloud-based, so you can access it from any device with an internet connection.